pablodecm/phd_thesis/src/103_chapter_3.md

 effect is known and can be approximated.
-For cases where simulation does not provide the desired level of accuracy, the contribution from some of the mixture components can often be estimated from data directly, using what is referred to as *data-driven estimation* techniques.
+For cases where simulation does not provide the desired level of accuracy, the contribution from some of the mixture components can often be estimated from data directly, using what are referred to as *data-driven estimation* techniques.

 #### Nuisance Parameters {#sec:nuis_pars}